 The LGCA licenses only Texas hold’em poker tournaments where chips are non-negotiable and have no cash value.
 Other poker forms such as Omaha, seven-card stud and five-card draw are not allowed as charitable gaming in Manitoba.

-Only charitable and religious organizations can hold a Texa hold’em poker tournament.
+Only charitable and religious organizations can hold a Texas hold’em poker tournament.
 The LGCA licenses these types of organizations to conduct Texas hold’em poker tournaments in accordance with Section 207(1)(b) of the Criminal Code (Canada).
-If your organization has never been licensed, you must submit background information about your organization to determine your eligibility.
+You can learn if your organization is eligible to apply for a licence by reviewing the LGCA's eligibility guide (click here).
+If your organization has never been licensed or has not had a licence in three years or more, you must submit background information to show your eligibility for a licence.